 Cooper’s Hawks hunt their prey by sneaking up on them from behind and surprising them.
 They feed mostly on small birds, small mammals, and even lizards.

-Cooper’s types of hawks in Michigan prefer to nest in coniferous trees, often seen soaring high in the sky or perched atop tall trees.
-They migrate in winter, usually heading south or along the coasts.
+Cooper’s types of hawks in Michigan prefer to nest in coniferous trees.
+They are often seen soaring high in the sky or perched atop tall trees.
+In winter, they migrate, usually heading south or along the coasts.